AICorpGlobal/Delegactor/docs/ActorFramework.md

 - Orleans

-we had observed a huge Performance issue / latency (cold start of an actor takes approx 10 seconds) , even for simple cases it initial request take time. this is due the design requirements of a orleans to handle billion entities in a geo distirubute enviornment. second and biggest complexity was with startup time and evolution.
+we had observed a huge Performance issue / latency, even for simple cases it initial request take time. this is due the design requirements of a orleans to handle billion entities in a geo distirubute enviornment. second and biggest complexity was with startup time and evolution.
 Twice during its usage we had to completely re initialize our grain data as we tried to evolve our system.

 - ProtoActor

-The simplest ActorFramework out there to start and work with.it is performant but we observed it had issues with multiple grains in the same cluster kind. also a plethora of issues that are open and will impact us. such as scaling beyond a few instances and outages and lose of requests/commands
+The simplest ActorFramework out there to start and work with.it is performant but we observed it had issues with multiple grains in the same cluster kind. also a plethora of issues that are open and will impact us. such as scaling beyond a few instances and outages

 ## implementation

-- C# primary candidate language but at the same time by design we want to stay language neutral
+- C# primary candidate language but at the same time language neutral
 - Decoupled and componented by design
-- simple and reliable protocols should be used.
+- simple and reliable protocol
-- focused on our business and technical requirements, than sheer performance numbers
+- focused on our business and technical requirements.

 ### design

 1. Decoupled persistance
 2. Decoupled Transport ActorFramework
 3. Should support the following
-    1. Notify (completed)
+    1. Notify
-    2. Request - Response (completed)
+    2. Request - Response
-    3. Pub - Sub (pending)
+    3. Pub - Sub
-4. Rpc should be message driven using a fast message back plane for addded reliability and should be using interoperable message formats
+4. Rpc should be message driven using interoperable message formats

 #### Persistance

-We will off load this to the developer with few components that will help them to achive their goals, even thoug we will have componenets built for them
+We will off load this to the developer with few components that will help them to achive their goals

 #### Transport

-For our use case we will use rabbitmq, will consider zero mq as our backbone later down the line.
+For our use case we will use zero mq as our backbone.

 #### Diagram